vEnhance/1802/src/dotprod.typ

     $ bf(v) dot bf(w) = |bf(v)| |bf(w)| cos theta = 10 dot 14 dot cos(150 degree)
       = 140 dot - sqrt(3)/2 = -70sqrt(3). $
 ]
+#figure(
+  [TODO],
+  // image("<+Path+>", width: auto),
+  caption: [Some pictures of dot product.],
+) <fig-vectors-example>

+#tip[
+  You can see from this example that computing the dot product of two given vectors with coordinates is way easier to do with the algebraic definition.
+  This will be true in general throughout this class:

+  - Use the algebraic definition when you need to do practical calculation.
+  - Use the geometric definition to interpret the result in some way.
+]

 #todo[an example of perpendicular in 2D]